R9295/autarkie/guides/rbpf.md

 ```

 ##  Deriving the grammar
-Autarkie expects the grammar to be defined in a crate.
+For fuzzing projects with cargo-fuzz, Autarkie expects the grammar to be defined in a crate.
 The crate MUST expose the struct ``FuzzData``.
+This is because it automatically builds an inprocess fuzzer.

 Usually, the grammar is already defined for us.
 For example, ``sbpf`` already has an ``Insn`` struct but it includes the ``ptr`` field which we do not need.
 So we need to re-define it slightly.